-- Develop a B&NES Local Food Partnership to facilitate joint action on local food supply chain development.
-Develop initiatives and projects to facilitate local food supply such as a local food directory and meet the buyer events. - Develop planning policies further to support the development and diversification of agricultural businesses and to protect high-grade agricultural land and supply chain infrastructure - Facilitate an increase in the number, frequency and geographic spread of farmer's markets and direct food- selling initiatives throughout the district. - Enhance market opportunities for local food in public and private businesses and organisations (see delivery theme 2). - Continue to engage with West of England Partners to address gaps in local infrastructure and to co-ordinate opportunities for local food supply.
+- Develop planning policies further to support the development and diversification of agricultural businesses and to protect high-grade agricultural land and supply chain infrastructure through the forthcoming Place Making Plan. - Facilitate an increase in the number, frequency and geographic spread of farmer's markets and direct food- selling initiatives throughout the district. - Continue to engage with West of England Partners to address gaps in local infrastructure and to co-ordinate opportunities for local food supply.